-Continuing Connected Transactions for Year Ending 31 December 2022
+Continuing Connected Transactions for Year Ending 31 December 2023

-Renewed Supply Framework Agreement 2022
+Renewed Supply Framework Agreement 2023

-On 14 December 2021, the Company entered into a renewed supply framework agreement (the "Renewed Supply Framework Agreement 2022") with Mr. Feng for the supply of slot machines and other electronic gaming machines, devices, equipment and systems, and the hardware, components, accessories, parts and materials thereof, the additions thereto, and other related products, etc. by way of sale and/or leasing to Mr. Feng and the companies controlled by him for a term of one year commencing from 1 January 2022 and ending on 31 December 2022.
-Pursuant to the Renewed Supply Framework Agreement 2022, the total transaction amount for the year ending 31 December 2022 shall not be more than HK\$17,000,000.
+On 13 December 2022, the Company (for itself and on behalf of its subsidiaries) entered into a renewed supply framework agreement (the "Renewed Supply Framework Agreement 2023") with Mr. Feng (for himself and on behalf of companies controlled by him) for the supply of slot machines and other electronic gaming machines, devices, equipment and systems, and the hardware, components, accessories, parts and materials thereof, the additions thereto, and other related products by way of sale and/or leasing to Mr. Feng and companies controlled by him for a term of one year commencing from 1 January 2023 and ending on 31 December 2023.
+Pursuant to the Renewed Supply Framework Agreement 2023, the total transaction amount for the year ending 31 December 2023 shall not be more than HK\$20,000,000.